Frequently asked questions about health insurance

 coverage options in Maine

-During the open enrollment period for 2021 coverage, 59,738 people enrolled in private plans through Maine’s exchange.
-That was a reduction of about 4% from 2020, on the heels of a drop of more than 12% from 2019 to 2020.
+During the open enrollment period for 2022 coverage, more than 66,000 people enrolled in private plans through Maine’s exchange.
+That was an increase of more than 10% from the year before (when 59,738 people enrolled).

-But Maine expanded Medicaid in early 2019, so enrollment in private individual market plans was expected to decline.
-People with income between 100 and 138% of the poverty level are eligible for premium subsidies to purchase private plans in the exchange if the state has not expanded Medicaid, whereas they’re eligible for Medicaid instead once the program is expanded.
+Enrollment is still lower than it was in 2018/2019, but Maine expanded Medicaid in early 2019, so enrollment in private individual market plans was expected to decline.
+People with income between 100% and 138% of the poverty level are eligible for premium subsidies to purchase private plans in the exchange if the state has not expanded Medicaid, whereas they’re eligible for Medicaid instead once the program is expanded.

 The Consumer Operated and Oriented Plan (CO-OP) Program was included in the Affordable Care Act to increase competition and consumer choice.
 Twenty-four CO-OPs, including Maine Community Health Options, received loans totaling $2.09 billion as of January 2014.
 Maine Community Health Options received about $64 million.

 Since then, all but three Obamacare CO-OPs have closed.
 Maine’s CO-OP (Community Health Options) is one of the three that have remained operational.
 Community Health Options briefly offered plans in New Hampshire as well, but has since opted to focus solely on Maine.

 For 2022, CHO decreased its average premiums by more than 5%, after also decreasing premiums, by about 14%, for 2021.
 For 2023, CHO’s average premiums are growing by more than 10%, but so are the premiums for Maine’s other insurers.